kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 To install `KubeStash` operator in your cluster following the steps [here](https://github.com/kubestash/installer/tree/master/charts/kubestash).

-To install `SideKick`  in your cluster following the steps [here](https://github.com/kubeops/installer/tree/master/charts/sidekick).

-To install `External-snapshotter`  in your cluster following the steps [here](https://github.com/kubernetes-csi/external-snapshotter/tree/release-5.0).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

 ```bash